Vindulamj/IntersectionZoo-Docs/docs/source/usage.rst

 Here, ``<exp_dir>`` is where all the training artifacts will be stored and/or the checkpoints will be retrieved (to evaluate or restart the training).
 It will be created if it doesn't exist.

-To override the default configurations, pass a python dictionary with the arguments to override the config in ppo_training.py.
+To override the default configurations, pass a Python dictionary with the arguments for overriding the configuration in ppo_training.py.

 .. code-block:: console